wp-plugins/bp-group-tinychat/readme.txt

 == Description ==
 - This plugins will create a chatroom for each buddypress group.<br>
-- IMPORTANT: Make sure it contains no spaces in the group name, the group chat will not work!<br>
-you can replace space with " - ", I will fix this error in next version. <br>
 - Demo <a href="http://teen-diary.com/wp-plugins/groups/bpgroupchat/group-chat/"> here</a>
 user: test pass: test <br>
 - With <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, everyone can play youtube video, soundcloud and will automatically log into the chat room with nickname is